Ensono/stacks-azure-data/README.md

 ### Running E2E Tests

-To run E2E tests locally, you will need to login through the Azure CLI:
+To run E2E tests locally, you will need to log in through the Azure CLI:

 ```bash
 az login